 As discussed before the Fun Learning approach draws from the Finnish education expertise and best practices around the world.
 Finnish ECEC is recognized globally for many reasons but some of its key strengths are as follows.

 Focus on the Joy of Learning

 Firstly, it emphasizes the joy of learning and overall well-being of the child.
 Learning is integrated with everyday life, together with play and peer interaction which also maintain a central role.
 Play is a clear example of an intrinsically motivated action and the most important aspect of early childhood.
 Furthermore, Finnish ECEC treats play as the right of every child and an essential aspect of everyday life.
 Thus, the Fun Learning approach encourages collaborative learning through play and exploration.

 Secondly, Finnish ECEC recognizes children’s right to be children.
 It focuses on developing their cognitive, social, and emotional skills.
 Harnessing a positive attitude towards learning and their capacity of “learning how to learn” is given priority.
 Following suit, the Fun Learning approach promotes key life skills among young children through a child-initiated, play-based approach to education.

-Furthermore, the Finnish ECEC in particular places high levels of trust and autonomy in teachers.
-Teachers are highly educated and competent, and teaching is considered an inspiring profession.
-Therefore, the Fun Learning approach also places high importance in continuous professional development for teachers.
+In Finland, teachers are highly educated and competent, and teaching is considered an inspiring profession.
+Furthermore, Finnish ECEC places high levels of trust and autonomy in teachers.
+The Fun Learning approach also places high importance in continuous professional development for teachers.
 It empowers teachers to incorporate today’s best practices into everyday teaching, leading their classroom to the 21st century.
-Moreover, Fun learning enables teachers to bring scientific thinking, nutrition, physical activity, mindfulness and meaningful use of technology, into the classroom.
+Moreover, Fun Learning enables teachers to bring scientific thinking, nutrition, physical activity, mindfulness and meaningful use of technology, into the classroom.